-September's Leading Economic Indicators (LEI) will be released at 10:00 AM ET tomorrow.
-This Conference Board index attempts to measure future economic activity, particularly during the next three to six months.
-Current forecasts are calling for an increase of 0.5% from August's reading.
-This would indicate that economic activity is likely to grow fairly rapidly over the next couple of months.
+The week's calendar closes with September's Leading Economic Indicators (LEI) from the Conference Board late Friday morning.
+This index attempts to predict future economic activity, particularly during the next three to six months.
+Current forecasts are calling for an increase of 0.1% from August's reading.
+This would indicate that economic activity is likely to remain fairly calm over the next couple of months.
 A small increase would not be of much concern to the bond and mortgage market.
-A large decline would be favorable for mortgage shoppers.
+A large decline would be favorable to mortgage pricing.

-©Mortgage Commentary 2018
+©Mortgage Commentary 2019